contao/docs/docs/manual/article-management/content-elements.en.md

 ## Hyperlink

 The Hyperlink content element adds a link to an external Web page or e-mail address to the article.
-Of course, you can also enter hyperlinks using the Rich Text Editor in the text element.
+Of course, you can also enter hyperlinks in the text element using the Rich Text Editor.

 ![Creating a hyperlink](/de/article-management/images/de/einen-hyperlink-anlegen.png?classes=shadow)

 **Link address:** Enter the link address including the network protocol.
-For web pages the network protocol is usually `http://` or `https://` , for e-mail addresses `mailto:` and for telephone numbers `tel:` .
-Contao automatically encrypts email addresses so that they cannot be read by spambots.
+For web pages, the network protocol is usually `http://`or `https://`, for e-mail `mailto:`addresses and phone `tel:`numbers, Contao automatically encrypts e-mail addresses so that they cannot be read by spambots.

 **Open in a new window:** Opens the link in a new browser window.

 **Link text:** The link text is displayed instead of the link address.

-**Embed the link:** To turn only certain words in a sentence into a hyperlink, you can embed the link in the sentence.
+**Embed the link:** To turn only certain words of a sentence into a hyperlink, you can embed the link into the sentence.
 For example, if the title of the link is "Company page", you can embed it in the sentence "Visit our %s!
 The placeholder %s will be replaced by the link in the output, so that the sentence "Visit our company page!

-**Link title:** The link title is inserted as a `title` attribute in the HTML markup.
+**Link title:** The link title is inserted as `title`-attribute in the HTML markup.

-**Lightbox:** Here you can set the `data-lightbox` attribute of the link used to control the lightbox.
+**lightbox:** Here you can set the `data-lightbox`-attribute of the link that is used to control the lightbox.

 **Image link settings**

-If you select the **Create an image link** option, you can create an image link instead of a text link.
-Alternatively, you can also create an image element and link it.
+If you select the **Create an image link** option, you can create an image link instead of a text link, or alternatively, you can create an image element and link to it.

 ![Create an image link](/de/article-management/images/de/einen-bildlink-erstellen.png?classes=shadow)

 **Source file:** Here you select the image to be used.

-**Image size:** Here you can specify the dimensions of the image.
-You can find more information in the [text](#text) .
+**Image size**: Here you can specify the dimensions of the image.
+You can find more information in the text.

 **Overwrite metadata:** Here you can overwrite the metadata from the file manager.

-**Alternative text:** A barrier-free website should contain a short description for each object.
-This description is displayed if the object itself cannot be displayed.
-Alternative texts are also evaluated by search engines and are therefore an important tool for onpage optimization.
+**Alternative text:** An accessible website should contain a short description for each object, which is displayed if the object itself cannot be displayed.
+Alternative text is also evaluated by search engines and is therefore an important tool for onpage optimization.

-**Picture title:** Here you can enter the title of the image (title attribute).
+**Image title:** Here you can enter the title of the image (title attribute).

-**Caption:** Here you can enter a caption.
+**Image caption:** Here you can enter a caption for the image.

-**Individual template:** Here you can overwrite the default template `ce_hyperlink`.
+**Individual template:** Here you can overwrite the standard `ce_hyperlink`template.

-**HTML output**
+**HTML OutputThe**
- The element generates the following HTML code:
+ element generates the following HTML code:

 ```html
 <div class="ce_hyperlink first last block">